TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/Operators/README.md

 To Do
 - Create a skipCounting Function, must also choose proper parameters and arguments
 - Modulus: even or odd
+- Simple Comparisons, include simple Operator until IF Statement evaluates to true
+- Ternary Operator: Gold-Silver
+- Falsy: default and user-initiated
+- Biswise Example: read, write, execute permissions

 ---